-Most importantly, the students are not isolated from each other as they might be in a test-driven classroom where their knowledge is supposed to assessed independently so that they can be sorted into more or less knowledgeable.
+Most importantly, the students are not isolated from each other as they might be in a test-driven classroom where their knowledge is supposed to be assessed independently so that they can be sorted into more or less knowledgeable.
 The students (me, my family, my peers, people I briefly encountered in stores or hotels) talk to each other, and they teach each other.
-As soon as they hear or read something presented as “knowledge about the virus” they start discussing this knowledge in all sorts of forums with different of co-participants, etc. They dispute, disagree, criticize, suggest, cajole, enforce, etc.).
+As soon as they hear or read something presented as “knowledge about the virus,” they start discussing this knowledge in all sorts of forums with different co-participants, etc. They dispute, disagree, criticize, suggest, cajole, enforce, etc.

 All this could be said to be “Cremin 101″ (1976) as I and my students developed it recently (2019).
 I will be using “teaching/learning Corona” for the rest of my career.
 I strongly encourage students who might be reading this as the event still unfolds to keep an “educational journal” focusing not only on themselves but on the others with whom they engage (very significant others, parents, friends, etc.).

 [Note that this is the first of a series of posts I will be making over the near future in my role as senior anthropologist of education.
 This will be accompanied by a developing web site with notes and further elaboration.
 Note also that everything said here is under my own responsibility and does not in any way represent the position of Columbia University, Teachers College, or my colleagues and peers]

 Cremin, Larry 1975 “Public Education and the Education of the Public.”
 Teachers College Record 77:1-12

 Varenne, Herve et al. 2019 Educating in life.
 Routledge